Skip to main content

 Additional s5cmd operations

-s5cmd supports many S3 operations beyond copying.
-Some useful commands include:
+s5cmd supports many S3 operations beyond copy.
+Useful commands include:

 # List objects in a bucket